This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Heavy drinking is associated with increased bacterial and viral infections.

-It is proven that alcohol disrupts your immune system’s ability to fight/recover from bacterial and viral infections, but also liver disease, lung disease, cancer, or simple injuries and wounds.
+It is proven that alcohol disrupts your immune system’s ability to fight and recover from bacterial and viral infections, as well as liver disease, lung disease, cancer, or simple injuries and wounds.

 We can probably all agree after a pandemic that improving our immune systems is a good idea.